What SBA Disaster Loans Are & How To Qualify For One

 SBA Disaster Loan Application Process

 As mentioned above, your first step in the application process for an SBA disaster loan is to fill out an application at the Disaster Loan Assistance portal through the SBA.
-Here you will be able to verify whether you’re in a disaster area, apply online (or find the phone numbers you need), and check on your application once it’s been submitted.
+Here, you will be able to verify whether you’re in a disaster area, apply online (or find the phone numbers you need), and check on your application once it’s submitted.

 When you’re trying to recover from a disaster and start rebuilding, time is of the essence.
 This is why it’s important to begin gathering the documents you’ll need to keep things moving forward: